ostreedev/ostree/docs/manual/atomic-upgrades.md

 At this point, a new deployment directory has been created as a hardlink farm; the running system is untouched, and the bootloader configuration is untouched.
-We want to add this deployment o the "deployment list".
+We want to add this deployment to the "deployment list".

 To support a more general case, OSTree supports atomic transitioning